vic9112/gem5-exercises/slides/01-Introduction/gem5-tutorial.md

 root@codespaces-ae14be:/workspaces/2024#
 ```

-Alternative outcome: A newer image will be downloaded before the interactive TTY prints the username, hostname, and working directory.
+Alternative outcome: A newer image will be downloaded before the interactive TTY displays the username, hostname, and working directory.

 ```sh
 PS C:\Users\user> docker container run `